alinpaca/App-health-tracking/README.md

 Brief background on this mobile app:
 - enables users to sign up and state their goals (i.e. weight loss/gain, nutritional goals, eating healthier, etc)
-- typical use case: user eats a food, inputs the food into the app, and app logs the food along with caloric and macronutrient data from online databases
+- typical use case: user eats a food/meal, inputs the food into the app, and app logs the food and tracks caloric and macronutrient data from online databases

 Dataset:
-- ~ 900,000 entries across 59 features
+- ~ 900,000 rows across 59 features

 <figure>
   <figcaption>Visualization of complete and missing entries in dataset (purple: complete, yellow: missing)</figcaption>
   <img src='Images/dataset_viz.png'>
 </figure>

+- immediate interest in who is paying for the app
+- pivot tables to see trends - no strong trends across all users
+- age, gender, device type android/iphone, goals, target weight
+- android vs iphone user (N-1 2 proportion test for statistical significance)

 ### <a name="data-viz"></a>Data visualization